Sinai (Noguchi): Background

 Isamu Noguchi is widely regarded as one of the most prominent and revered artists of the 20th century.
 His artistic practice spanned many mediums including furniture design, traditional sculpture, ceramics, theater, dance, and gardens.
 Noguchi studied and worked collaboratively with a diverse group of visual artists, dancers, actors, and performance artists, some of these collaborations include sculptors Onorio Ruotolo and Constantin Brâncuși, dancer Martha Graham, dancer/choreographer Merce Cunningham, composer John Cage, and stone carver Mosotoshi Izumi.
 Noguchi's prominence in the international art world made him a sought-after artist to collect.

 The Lynden Sculpture Garden was originally the estate of Harry Lynde Bradley and Margaret (Peg) Blackney Bradley.
 In 1962 Peg Bradley began collecting work by some of the most renowned visual artists of the 20th century including Barbara Hepworth, Henry Moore, Alexander Archipenko, Mark Di Suvero, and Isamu Noguchi.

 Location history

-"Sinai" is located at the Lynden Sculpture Garden, 2145 West Brown Deer Road, Milwaukee, WI 53217.
+Sinai is located at the Lynden Sculpture Garden, 2145 West Brown Deer Road, Milwaukee, Wisconsin.
 The Lynden Sculpture Garden is a 40-acre estate housing an extensive art collection that is internationally renowned, the estate was a private collection until just recently.
 In 2009 the Bradley Family Foundation opened the estate and collection to the public, which now houses a studio space and gallery.